Maaz Salman

 • Development of ultrasound-based driver alcohol detection system for safety (UDADSS).
 J. H. Park, M. Salman, and H. G. Lim.
 Submitted, 2025.

 I design and implement an end-to-end analysis pipeline for red blood cell imaging using machine learning.
-I use CVAT to annotate images with bounding boxes, pixel-perfect segmentation masks, and keypoints for Keypoint R-CNN.
+I use CVAT to annotate images with bounding boxes, pixel-perfect segmentation masks, and keypoints.
 I incorporate SwinIR to enhance image quality and fine-tune a Mask R-CNN (and Keypoint R-CNN when needed) on the custom dataset.
 I also leverage the SAM tool (Segment Anything Mask) for robust segmentation tasks.
-Additionally, I develop scripts to calculate geometric dimensions (area, bounding box, MinAreaRect, PCA axes) and to compute the percentage changes between “before” and “after” images, while generating visualizations that overlay these measurements and present bar charts of the changes.
+Additionally, I develop scripts to calculate geometric dimensions and compute statistical percentage changes between “before” and “after” images.

 Featured Publications